The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 You’re still getting that powerful 3.8L V6 engine, and Kia didn’t skimp on the safety tech.
 Adaptive cruise control, lane-keeping assist, and optional all-wheel-drive are all present and accounted for.

-But it wasn’t all smooth sailing.
-Some owners reported enigmatic windshield cracks popping up out of nowhere.
-It’s not a deal-breaker, but it’s something to keep in mind.
+But it wasn’t all effortless sailing.
+Some owners reported mysterious windshield cracks popping up out of nowhere.
+It’s not a deal-breaker, but it’s something to keep in consideration.

-On the plus side, if you’re into the cryptic and mysterious look, the Nightfall Edition brought some seriously stylish black accents to the table.
+On the plus side, if you’re into the enigmatic and mysterious look, the Nightfall Edition brought some seriously fashionable black accents to the table.

 These years are like a reliable, steadfast friend.
 They might not be the life of the party, but they’ll always have your back.